Always remember the first rule of data:

 |Image||Path/filename of image.|

 The photometry-table file can be listed by clicking on the “List Results” button, and a maximum of 100,000 records per file will be listed.
 User-selected columns in the photometry table can be plotted one against another by clicking on the “Plot Results” button.
 Both buttons are located in the bottom-left corner of the main GUI panel.
-The latter button displays the following panel, which has controls for setting up scatter and histogram plots.
+The latter button displays the following panel, which has controls for setting up various plots.

 The “Thumbnail” button on the bottom middle of the main GUI panel pops up a separate panel that is capable of displaying the entire primary image, rather than just the image portion displayed in the main image-viewing panel.
 At the top of the thumbnail panel are “Clear Line/Box”, “Slice”, and “Show Grid” buttons, and a display of the real-time mouse-cursor position in both image and equatorial coordinates, as well as a display of the real-time pixel data value at the cursor position.